Written by

 Method 1: Reduce the number of files & folders saved on your desktop

-For instance, if you have 40 files on the desktop and 5 folders, try to put them all together in one folder.
-By doing so, the WindowServer process will simply focus on one visual element instead of 45.
+For instance, if you have 40 files on the desktop and 5 folders, try to put them in one folder.
+By doing so, the WindowServer process will only focus on one visual element instead of 45.

 Method 2: Close apps and windows you don't need

-The more Windows & browser tabs will be open, the more CPU resources will be consumed.
+The more Windows & browser tabs open, the more CPU resources will be consumed.
 Especially if you're using an old Mac machine, the WindowServer has to work harder.
-Hence, close unnecessary opened Finder windows and browser tabs to reduce consumption.
+So, you should close unnecessary opened Finder windows and browser tabs to reduce consumption.

-And if there are any applications open that you no longer use, it's also necessary to quit those apps.
-Simply do it by pressing Command + Option + Escape to open the Force-Quit menu, select the needless app and click Force Quit.
-Don't forget to save your files first before closing any window or app to avoid data loss.
+If any applications open that you no longer use, quit those apps.
+You can do it by pressing Command + Option + Escape to open the Force-Quit menu, select the needless app, and click Force Quit.
+Don't forget to save your files before closing any window or app to avoid data loss.

 Method 3: Turn off the transparent effects of macOS

-Features that add visual effects always take more CPU cycles and RAM resources, especially transparent effects.
+Features that add visual effects, especially transparent effects, always take more CPU cycles and RAM resources.
 You can't turn off every visual effect on your Mac, but you can disable transparency using the Accessibility pane in System Preferences.
-Even if your Mac doesn't run particularly slow, doing this will give a significant boost to your machine.
+Even if your Mac doesn't run particularly slow, doing this will significantly boost your machine.

 Here's how to do it:

-1. Go to the Apple menu, select System Preferences.
+- Go to the Apple menu, and select System Preferences.

-3. Check the box next to Reduce transparency
+- Check the box next to Reduce transparency.

 This will lower WindowServer CPU usage on Mac.
 In addition to this, you can try the following workarounds.